varocketry/guitar-mastery-hub/public/lessons/lesson_046_complete_theory_integration.md

 ---

-## 🎸 FINAL THOUGHTS: YOU ARE A MUSIC THEORIST
+## ðŸŽ¸ FINAL THOUGHTS: YOU ARE A MUSIC THEORIST

 ### What You've Become